streamlit/docs/content/deploy/community-cloud/deploy-your-app/app-dependencies.md

 ## apt-get dependencies

 For many apps, a `packages.txt` file is not required.
 However, if your script requires any software to be installed that is not a Python package, you need a `packages.txt` file.
 Community Cloud is built on Debian Linux.
 Anything you want to `apt-get install` must go in your `packages.txt` file.
+To browse available packages that can be installed, see the Debian 11 ("bullseye") [package list](https://packages.debian.org/bullseye/).

 If `packages.txt` exists in the root directory of your repository we automatically detect it, parse it, and install the listed packages.
 You can read more about apt-get in <a href="https://linux.die.net/man/8/apt-get" target="_blank">Linux documentation</a>.